Aral Sea: Proposed environmental solutions

 In January 1994, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, and Kyrgyzstan signed a deal to pledge 1% of their budgets to help the sea recover.

 In March 2000, UNESCO presented their "Water-related vision for the Aral Sea basin for the year 2025".

 By 2006, the World Bank's restoration projects, especially in the North Aral, were giving rise to some unexpected, tentative relief in what had been an extremely pessimistic picture.

 Restoration strategies

 Technology

-Funded in part by the UNDP, implementations in Kazakhstan such as laser levelling and irrigation optimization using energy-efficient technologies has shown effectiveness.
+Funded in part by the United Nations Development Programme, implementations in Kazakhstan such as laser levelling and irrigation optimization using energy-efficient technologies has shown effectiveness.

 Aral Sea Basin Programme - 1

 The future of the Aral Sea and the responsibility for its survival are now in the hands of the five countries: Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan, and Turkmenistan.
-In 1994, they adopted the Aral Sea Basin Programme.
+In 1994, they adopted the Aral Sea Basin Programme or ASBP.
 The Programme's four objectives are: